 Organs of the MPS

 The spleen is formed from both red pulp and white pulp.
 The red pulp contains endothelial macrophages, which play a key role in ensuring that defective or ageing red blood cells are phagocytosed.
 This allows any dysfunctional red blood cells to be disposed off, and the iron within them can be recycled.

 The spleen also serves as a pool for platelets and red blood cells, which can be rapidly mobilised when needed.

-The white pulp is largely responsible for the immunological function of the spleen and, as it is one of the organs of the lymphatic system, contains B and T lymphocytes too.
+The white pulp is largely responsible for the immunological function of the spleen and, as it is one of the organs of the lymphatic system that contains B and T lymphocytes.
 Any antigen presenting cell passing through the spleen can stimulate activation of the lymphocytes to mount an appropriate immunological response.